TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 {: .no_toc }

 - **CTF Correction**: Always **enable** this.
-- **Ignore CTFs until first peak**: It can be usefull to turn on at the beginning, especially for initial alignment and classification.
+- **Ignore CTFs until first peak**: It can be useful to turn on at the beginning, especially for initial alignment and classification.
 This option acts like a low-pass filter.

 <a href="/imgs/27_class3.png" data-lightbox="image-gallery">
   <img src="/imgs/27_class3.png" alt="Processing Workflow" style="width:60%;">
 </a>

-### Optimization Tab
+### Optimisation Tab
 {: .no_toc }

 - **Number of classes**: Set to the number of desired classes.
 Current case: We are using **1** class.